oroinc/documentation/commerce/configuration_guide/workflows/rfq_frontoffice.rst

    .. image:: /configuration_guide/img/workflows/rfq/frontoffice/rfq_submission_flow_6.png

-3. The customer user receives the request in the front store, clicks Provide Information in the right corner of the page and replies to the message.
+3. The customer user receives the request in the storefront, clicks Provide Information in the right corner of the page and replies to the message.
 The customer status is now Submitted.

    .. image:: /configuration_guide/img/workflows/rfq/frontoffice/RFQProvideInfo.png
    .. image:: /configuration_guide/img/workflows/rfq/frontoffice/RFQInformationProvided.png